Nursing Courses: Fall 2024

 3 Credit Hour(s)

 Fulfills core competency: Communication Skills.
 This course focuses on the relationship between values and attitudes of the nurse, individuals, and families in the health care system based on a holistic approach.
 Various macro and micro-cultures are explored in terms of specific cultural influences affecting the adaptation response of individuals, families, and communities.
 The rendering of health care to meet health needs as well as culture specific values, communication, religion, customs, and health beliefs and practices is emphasized.
 Future implications for the health care delivery system based on concepts of caring and humanistic nursing are explored.
-Web-enhanced.
-Also available in a web-based format.
+Offered in distance eduation format.
 (UG)

 NUR 317: Professional Nursing Practice I